luismsouto/world-cup-simulator/readme.md

 $$ \mathcal{J}(\boldsymbol{\delta}) =
 \sum_{\text{matches}} \sum_i \left(p_i^{\text{elo}} - p_i^{\text{bk}}\right)^2 + \lambda \sum_k \delta_k^2 $$

-with respect to $\boldsymbol{\delta}$.
-The regularisation term $\lambda \sum_k \delta_k^2$ penalises large deviations from the original Elo ratings, which is important given the limited training data (each team appears in only 3 group stage matches).
-The regularisation strength
+The regularisation term $\lambda \sum_k \delta_k^2$ penalises large deviations from the original Elo ratings to avoid overfitting.
+The regularisation strength parameter
 $\lambda$ controls the trade-off between fitting the bookmaker data and staying anchored to the prior ratings.

-The optimisation is solved using L-BFGS-B with symmetric bounds
+The optimization is solved numerically using L-BFGS with symmetric bounds
-$\delta_k \in [-400, +400]$ for all teams.
-After testing a range of values, we set
+$\delta_k \in [-400, +400]$.
+After testing, we set $\lambda = 3 \times 10^{-6}$,
-$\lambda = 3 \times 10^{-6}$, which yields a *92.3% reduction in mean squared error* relative to the uncalibrated ratings while producing adjustments that are directionally consistent with current team strength.
+which yields a 92.3% reduction in mean squared error relative to the uncalibrated ratings, while producing adjustments that are directionally consistent with current team strength.
 The largest corrections are shown below:

 | Team | Original Elo | Calibrated Elo | $\delta$ |
 |---|---|---|---|